 Is Asia proving to be an attractive buyout destination?

 As global buyout firms deploy more resources in Asia-Pacific and intensify their focus on Southeast Asia, using Singapore as a hub, there is an expectation that rising prosperity, political stability and industrial consolidation will create opportunities for buyout deals.
 But are there enough mid- to large-size transactions to go around, and will they come at reasonable prices?

 - How critical is it to form relationships with local partners and business leaders to source and win deals?

 - Will a greater availability of leverage increase the potential for buyout deal flow?

-- What markets are most likely to provide opportunities for buyout deals that are available to private equity?
+- Which markets are most likely to provide opportunities for buyout deals that are available for private equity?

-- Will large-size deals in the region be hundred-million-dollar rather than multi-billion-dollar transactions?
+- Will large deals in the region be hundred-million-dollar rather than multi-billion-dollar transactions?

-- How do LPs view Asia as an investment destination compared to the rest of the world?
+- How do LPs view Southeast Asia compared with the rest of the world?